 The Ministry of Labor is in charge of establishing and implementing the fund utilization plan in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund.
 The pension fund is invested in-house or under mandation, based on a passive-aggressive investment strategy for long-term profitability.
 The Ministry of Labor establishes checks and risk management mechanism based on the assessment of risk factors including market risk, credit risk and liquidity risk, in order to maintain adequate manager flexibility to achieve targeted return without over-exposure of risk.
 With regard to utilization of the pension fund, the minimum earnings in the annual distributions on the final financial statement shall not be less than the earnings attainable from the amounts accrued from twoyear time deposits with the interest rates offered by local banks.
 Treasury Funds can be used to cover the deficits after the approval of the competent authority.
 As the Group's Taiwan domestic subsidiaries does not participate in the operation and management of the pension fund, no disclosure on the fair value of the plan assets categorized in different classes could be made in accordance with paragraph 142 of IAS 19.
-The Group's Taiwan domestic subsidiaries expects to contribute NT\$840 thousand to its defined benefit plan during the 12 months beginning after December 31, 2017.
+The Group's Taiwan domestic subsidiaries expects to contribute NT\$705 thousand to its defined benefit plan during the 12 months beginning after December 31, 2018.

-As of December 31, 2017 and 2016, the maturities of the Group's Taiwan domestic subsidiaries defined benefit plan were expected in 2042 and 2046.
+As of December 31, 2018 and 2017, the maturities of the Group's Taiwan domestic subsidiaries defined benefit plan were expected in 2043 and 2042, respectively.

-Pension costs recognized in profit or loss for the years ended December 31, 2017 and 2016:
+Pension costs recognized in profit or loss for the years ended December 31, 2018 and 2017:

 For the year ende For the year ended December 31,

-2017 2016
+2018 2017

-Current period service costs \$619 \$669
+Current period service costs \$452 \$619

-Net interest of defined benefit 198 406
+Net interest of defined benefit 198 198

-Total \$817 \$1,075
+Total \$650 \$817